Claim Missing Document

 Abstract

-Mount Merapi is one of the most active volcanoes in the world, as evidenced by several major eruptions in 1768, 1822, 1849, 1872, and the most recent one in 2010.
-These events have significantly impacted structures and infrastructure, including health centers.
-Health centers serve as primary healthcare facilities and are located in areas adjacent to Mount Merapi.
-Based on their location, there are three health centers situated at the foot of Mount Merapi in the Sleman region of Yogyakarta.
-These health centers, namely Pakem, Turi, and Cangkringan, are at high risk of potential disasters, ranging from eruptions, cold lava flows, to landslides.
-In light of these circumstances, to maintain service quality and effective disaster response, a study on functional preparedness was conducted to assess the readiness level of these health centers.
-This study aimed to provide evaluation material for optimizing service quality.
-The research employed a quantitative analysis method, collecting numerical data to outline the preparedness level of the three health centers.
-The analysis results, achieved through manual calculations, indicated that Puskesmas Pakem exhibited the highest functional preparedness with a score of 0.45, categorized as "moderate."
+Mount Merapi is one of the most active volcanoes in the world.
+The major eruptions happened in 1768, 1822, 1849, 1872, and the most recently in 2010.
+Three health centers are situated at the foot of Mount Merapi, with a high risk of potential disasters, ranging from eruptions and cold lava flows to landslides.
+To maintain service quality and effective disaster response, this study aimed to provide evaluation material for optimizing service quality and assessing the readiness level of these health centers.
+The research used a quantitative analysis method, collecting numerical data to outline the preparedness level of the three health centers: Puskesmas Pakem, Puskesmas Turi, and Puskesmas Cangkringan.
+The results, achieved through manual calculations, indicated that Puskesmas Pakem exhibited the highest functional preparedness with a score of 0.45, categorized as "moderate."
 Puskesmas Turi scored 0.40, also categorized as "moderate."
 On the other hand, Puskesmas Cangkringan scored 0.24, falling into the "low" category.
-In conclusion, two health centers fell into the "moderate" category, indicating that their safety levels were operational during disasters.
-However, risks to the safety of staff and patients still persisted, necessitating future interventions.
-Meanwhile, one health center fell into the "low" category, signifying its inability to function optimally during disasters and therefore requiring immediate interventions.
+In conclusion, two health centers fell into the "moderate" category, which means the risks to the safety of staff and patients persisted, necessitating future interventions.
+Meanwhile, one health center fell into the "low" category, signifying its inability to function optimally during disasters and requiring immediate interventions

 Effects of Yacon Leaf Extract on MCP-1 and IL-10 Expressions and Macrophage Phenotypes in CKD Mouse Model Sofyana, Meida; Wasityastuti, Widya; Ihsana, Nuni; Purwono, Setyo; Arfian, Nur